global-asp/asp-source/en/0210_tingi-and-the-cows.md

-# Tingi and the Cows
+# Tingi and the cows

 ##
-Tingi lived with his
+Tingi lived with his grandmother.
-grandmother.

 ##
-He used to look after
-the cows with her.
+He used to look after the cows with her.

 ##
-One day the soldiers
+One day the soldiers came.
-came.

 ##
-They took the cows
+They took the cows away.
-away.

 ##
-Tingi and his
-grandmother ran away
+Tingi and his grandmother ran away and hid.
-and hid.

 ##
-They hid in the bush
+They hid in the bush until night.
-until night.

 ##
-Then the soldiers
+Then the soldiers came back.
-came back.

 ##
-Grandmother hid Tingi
-under the leaves.
+Grandmother hid Tingi under the leaves.

 ##
-One of the soldiers put
-his foot right on him,
-but he kept quiet.
+One of the soldiers put his foot right on him, but he kept quiet.

 ##
-When it was safe, Tingi
-and his grandmother
+When it was safe, Tingi and his grandmother came out.
-came out.

 ##
-They crept home very
+They crept home very quietly.
-quietly.

 ##
 * License: [CC-BY]